Memories and Dreams

 Memories and Dreams is a 1993 feature documentary film about actress Johanna Kilma-Ocenaskova, directed by Lynn-Maree Milburn.
 Part fairytale and part drama, the film tells a tale of loss and renewal in which romantic love is but one of many passions.
-Set almost entirely in Prague, it chronicles the life of Czech born actress Johanna Kilma-Ocenaskova, from a childhood of freedom and fantasy to the unexpected horrors of World War II and her eventual escape to Australia.
-The film relays her experience not only as a series of disconnected events, but a metaphysical exploration of the nature of personal memory.
-Every single frame is re-photographed, tinted or hand-painted.
-The film was developed from an original idea by director, Lynn-Maree Milburn.
+Set almost entirely in Prague, it chronicles the life of Czech-born actress Johanna Kilma-Ocenaskova, from a childhood of freedom and fantasy to the unexpected horrors of World War II and her eventual escape to Australia.